danaketh/StellarisDataParser/README.md

    - Organizes technologies by area, tier, and category
    - Identifies root nodes and dependency chains

-4. **HTML Generator** (`lib/generator`):
+4. **JSON Generator** (`lib/generator`):
-   - Creates an interactive visualization with Tailwind CSS
-   - Exports technology data to separate JSON file
+   - Exports separate JSON files for each research area
-   - Includes language switcher, filtering, search, and selection
-   - Generates lightweight HTML that loads data dynamically
-   - Stellaris-themed dark design with colored tech cards
+   - Generates metadata file with areas, tiers, and categories
+   - Embeds English names and descriptions directly in technology objects

+5. **Icon Converter** (`lib/generator/icons.go`):
+   - Locates technology icons in the game files
+   - Converts DDS format to PNG
+   - Organizes icons in the output directory

 ## Technology File Format